,

 Emissions

-Radioactivity is simply the spontaneous disintegration of nuclei to move from an unstable state to a stable one.
+Radioactivity is simply the spontaneous disintegration of nuclei as they move from an unstable state to a stable one.

 There are three types of radiation emitted in radioactive decay: alpha particles, beta particles and gamma rays.